imyogeshs/apiculus/docs/Subscribers/Compute/WindowsInstances/VolumeManagementwithWindowsInstances.md

 ![Volume Management](img/VolumeManagement.png)

-There are three quick actions available i.e.,
+The following quick actions available:

-1. **Create Template** - Click on it, and enter the image name and description.
+- **Create Template** - Click on it, and enter the image name and description.
-2. **Create Snapshot** - Clicking on this will create a Volume snapshot.
+- **Create Snapshot** - Clicking on this will create a Volume snapshot.
-3. **Detach/attach** - This will attach/detach the volume to/from the instance.
+- **Detach/attach** - This will attach/detach the volume to/from the instance.

 :::note
 Volume-level operations are available as part of the Block Volumes Service.